-BUNGALOW SUBDISTRICT BUNGALOW SUBDISTRICT STANDARDS OPEN SPACE STANDARDS SPECIFIC REQUIRMENTS Lot Coverage 1 - Covered by impervious surfaces Maximum Lot Coverage (1) 50% such as but not limited to buildings, drives, or parking.
-Open Space 2 - Usable Open Space does not Open Space at Multi-Unit Dwelling (2,3,4) 30 sqft/DU (5) need to be located on the ground - green roof or terrace is acceptable.
-Open Space at Non-Residential Min.
-10% Lot Area 3 - Usable Open Space may be a Min.
-Landscaped Area 60% Common Space (7) combination of private and Public Open Space.
-Pedestrian Access 4 - Parking may not be counted as Pedestrian Access to Open Space Required A Open Space.
-5 - Open Space at multi-dwelling is Main Entrance Location (6) Primary or Secondary St. B 30 sq. ft. per dwelling unit or 30% o lot area, whichever is greater.
-New development sites that exceed 1/4 acre are required to provide 30% of the Open Space required as Public Open Space.
-Covered, shaded areas (arcades, pergolas, etc.) can count toward the Open Space requirements.
-6 - Main entrance location shall be directly accessed from a sidewalk along a street rather than from a parking lot.
-7 - Minimum landscape requiremen applies only to Public Open Space.
-8 - Adaptive Reuse projects on sites under 1/2 acre are exempt from the Open Space requirements.
+SPECIFIC REQUIRMENTS 1 - Covered by impervious surfaces such as but not limited to buildings, drives, or parking.
+2 - Usable Open Space does not need to be located on the ground green roof or terrace is acceptable.
+3 - Usable Open Space may be a combination of private and Public Open Space.
+4 - Parking may not be counted as Open Space.
+5 - Open space at multi-dwelling is 30 sq. ft. per dwelling unit or 30% of lot area, whichever is greater.
+6 - Main entrance location shall be directly accessed from a sidewalk along a street rather than from a 7 - Minimum landscape requirement applies only to Public Open Space.
+8 - Adaptive Reuse projects on sites under 1/2 Acre are exempt from the Open Space requirements